benders5e/benders5e/earthbender.md

 #### Earthen Weapon
 *Cost: 1 chi*
-You mold earth into a simple melee weapon of your choice, adopting its statistics with one exception: if the weapon deals slashing or piercing damage, you only deal half damage.
+You mold earth into a simple melee weapon of your choice, adopting its statistics with one exception: unless the weapon deals bludgeoning damage, you deal half damage.
 You have proficiency with any weapon you form.

 You use your Attack Action to make one attack.
 At fifth level, this increases to two attacks.